 - 1/4″ ribbons.

 Choose images to match your tins, and cut them from the collage sheets.
-Apply a light coat to both the top of the tin and the back of the image.
+Apply a light coat of matte medium to both the top of the tin and the back of the image.

 Working quickly, while both were still wet, press the image onto the top of the tin, smoothing it from center to outer edges.